weDevsOfficial/wp-user-frontend/readme.md

 Admins can manage users from frontend as well as configure from backend those who can access the dashboard.

-<strong>Files & attachments</strong>
+<strong>Featured image & image</strong>

-Users can upload attachments from the frontend.
+Users can upload image from the frontend.
 Users can also upload post featured image.
 Image upload on post content area

 <strong>Drag-n-drop form builder</strong>